Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

 console.log('mango'.length == 'avocado'.length)  // false
 console.log('mango'.length != 'avocado'.length)  // true
 console.log('mango'.length < 'avocado'.length)   // true
+console.log('milk'.length == 'meat'.length)      // true
 console.log('milk'.length != 'meat'.length)      // false
-console.log('milk'.length == 'meat'.length)      // true
 console.log('tomato'.length == 'potato'.length)  // true
 console.log('python'.length > 'dragon'.length)   // false
 ```

 Try to understand the above comparisons with some logic.
-Remember without any logic might be difficult.
+Remembering without any logic might be difficult.
 JavaScript is some how a wired kind of programming language.
 JavaScript code run and give you a result but unless you are good at it may not be the desired result.

 As rule of thumb, if a value is not true with == it will not be equal with ===.
 Using === is safer than using ==.
 The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparison of data types.